 The move toward identity politics led the left needing to cement a diverse alliance of non-white people, women, youth, LGBT, and other groups.
 To unify these groups they started using the white working class and lower-middle-class male as a straw man, a shared villain to focus resentments on.
 Feminism broadened it to all white men but the principle is the same.
 The intellectually sloppy reflex has gathered momentum for two generations now, and it’s everywhere, but it was always a grotesque oversimplification.

-The formal name of the fallacy that’s scuttling the Democratic Party is “affirming the consequent.”
+The formal name of the fallacy that’s scuttling the Democratic Party is “the association fallacy.”
 It should be obvious that the majority of villains being white does not imply that the majority of white people are villains.
 It is a non-sequitur in the rigorous meaning of the term.
-In the same way, the undeniable fact that non-white people are more likely to be poor does not imply that most of the poor are non-white and in fact, despite the greater rates of poverty among non-whites, the number of poor whites in the US is about the same as the number of poor non-whites.
+Likewise, the undeniable fact that non-white people are more likely to be poor does not imply that most of the poor are non-white and in fact, despite the greater rates of poverty among non-whites, the number of poor whites in the US is about the same as the number of poor non-whites.
 It is the proportions that are different, not the actual number.
-Moreover, counter-intuitively but for reasons that are well understood, for generations now, white people have been significantly more likely to slip down the economic ladder than non-whites despite the fact that taken as a group they are higher up the ladder.
+Moreover, counter-intuitively but for demographic reasons that are well understood, for generations now, white people have been significantly less likely to move up the economic ladder than non-whites, despite the fact that taken as a group they are higher up the ladder.

 There Is No Such Thing

 There’s never been such a thing as White.
 Not really.
 What does an Upper West Side Jew in Manhattan have to do with a white Baptist from Georgia?
-What does an Upper West SIde Jew even have to do with a Hassidic Jew from Brooklyn?
+What does an Upper West Side Jew even have to do with a Hassidic Jew from Brooklyn?
 The typical white person in Washington DC has more in common with the a typical black person in Washington DC than they do with the the typical white person from Des Moines or Oshkosh.
 I have much more in common with the African American people that I happen to know than I have with most Italian Americans.
-I grew up in Washington DC–we didn’t really have Italian Americans—you were either Black, Irish Catholic, vanilla middle-class White Protestant, or some kind of Foreign Service exotic.
-I knew two Italian Americans, the Iadaroloa brothers.
+I grew up in Washington DC–we didn’t really have Italian Americans—you were either Black, Irish Catholic, vanilla middle-class white Protestant, or some kind of Foreign Service exotic.
+I knew only three Italian-Americans, none of whom were significantly more Italian than I am Scottish.
 Other than them, until I moved to New York, everything I knew about Italian Americans I learned from Mario Puzo novels.